Miha-x64/Lychee/README.md

 * Simple and easy-to-use
 * Lightweight: core + android-bindings are <1000 methods, also highly optimized for runtime
-* Extensive: not confined to Android, JavaFX or whatever
+* Extensible: not confined to Android, JavaFX or whatever
 * Contains both single-threaded and concurrent (lock-free) implementations
 * Provides MVVM / data-binding for Android and JavaFX
 * Sweeter with [Anko-layouts](https://github.com/Kotlin/anko#anko-layouts-wiki)